-The City Pack is a recent addition to Cilo Gear's line and the kinks have yet to be worked out of its design.
+The City Pack is a recent addition to Cilo Gear's line, and some kinks remain in its design.
 The most significant drawback to the current version is the unrefined laptop storage, which is quite rudimentary.
-A nylon sleeve, similar to a hydration sleeve, holds a ¼" sheet of closed cell foam that's been folded in two.
-This foam serves as the protection for your laptop, and while it provides adequate protection against bumps and drops, it is in need of refinement.
+A nylon sleeve, similar to a hydration sleeve, holds a ¼" sheet of closed cell foam folded in two.
+This foam serves as the protection for your laptop, and while it provides adequate protection against bumps and drops, it needs refinement.
 Other laptop backpacks, such as those from larger companies like Timbuk2, have well-refined laptop storage with padding on three sides.
 The City Pack is well padded on the bottom, but not on the sides.
 Its back panel is also the narrowest of all laptop backpacks reviewed here; making the bag an inch wider might allow for more padding.

-Another minor gripe: when the bag isn't loaded the main compartment can be quite floppy.
-This has no effect on performance, but it looks less than ideal.
-Our testers suggest a slightly wider back panel and slightly thinner (measured perpendicular to the back panel) main compartment with more rigid or thicker foam back panel.
+Another minor gripe: when the bag is empty, the main compartment can be quite floppy.
+This issue has no effect on performance, but it looks less than ideal.
+Our testers suggest a slightly wider back panel and marginally thinner (measured perpendicular to the back panel) main compartment with a more rigid or thicker foam back panel.
 These drawbacks aside, the City Pack is our favorite large laptop backpack.

 The City Pack is available only through custom order with Cilo Gear.
 Expect construction to take up to a month.
 Call them for details: 503.305.3858